-The PBS subsidises ranibizumab, aflibercept and dexamethasone intravitreal implants for patients with visual impairment due to diabetic macular oedema (DMO).
+The PBS subsidises aflibercept, dexamethasone intravitreal implant and ranibizumab for patients with diabetic macular oedema (DMO).

 Patients must be treated by an ophthalmologist to be eligible for PBS subsidised treatment with these medications.

-- completed Diabetic Macular Oedema Initial PBS authority application Supporting information form (PB155), and
+- a completed Diabetic Macular Oedema Initial PBS authority application form,

 Emergency treatments only

-To avoid a delay in starting treatment, phone applications for initial approval can be made.
-The completed application form and authority prescription form must be faxed to the PBS Complex Drugs Programs team, who will contact the prescriber by phone to discuss.
-You must then send the original application form and a copy of the optical coherence tomography or fluorescein angiography to the PBS Complex Drugs Programs address.
+To avoid a delay in starting treatment, you can fax the completed authority application form, authority prescription form and any relevant attachments to the PBS Complex Drugs Programs team, who will contact the prescriber by phone.
+You are no longer required to send the original authority prescriptions form, authority application form and any relevant attachments.

 For more information contact the PBS Complex Drugs Programs enquiry line.